ArchangelJTW/calculator/README.md

 ## Description

 This is a simple React.js calculator, marking my first project using the framework.
-It's designed to perform basic arithmetic operations and provides a user-friendly interface for quick calculations.
+It's designed to perform basic arithmetic operations and provides a simple interface for calculations.

 ## Prerequisites